inlivedev/inlive-js-sdk/packages/room/README.md

 ### Configurations
 These are the available config options for initializing the `Room` module.
 See the [default configuration](./config/config.js).

+> [!NOTE]
+Some webcam and screenshare configurations might not be always working the way they configured on every browser because each browser has different support for simulcast, svc, and codec.

 ```js
 {
   // API server configurations